smcintosh881/first-internship/resume/README.md

 ### Experience
 Chances are you might not have had relevant experience to the job you are applying to.
 This section can be difficult to fill in.
 Here are some suggestions:

-1. Course Assistant experience
+1. Course Assistant experience --> experience teaching others can be an indicator that you can explain your solutions or problems well
-2. Volunteer for computing based inititives
+2. Volunteer for computing based inititives --> shows passion for the industry you are getting into!
-3. Membership in computing related clubs on campus
+3. Membership in computing related clubs on campus --> shows your passion and that you are actively engaging with other community members
-4. Hackathons
+4. Hackathons --> cool projects, stories, and shows the passion!
+Very relatable topic.
-5. Projects (if you do not have any checkout the [Projects Module]())
+5. Projects (if you do not have any checkout the [Projects Module]()) --> experience with projects can highlight the same skills you would learn on the job, both technical and soft skills.

 ### Skills
 Here is the area where you can highlight your technical skills.
 Most likely this will consist of one or two languages and possibly a framework.
 Some examples are: